ytx-readings/article-reading-notes/topics/tech/web-development/js/promise/Promise constructor.md

 The promise is resolved when the `resolveFunc` function is called, or rejected when the `rejectFunc` function is called.
 Note that if you call `resolveFunc` or `rejectFunc` and pass another `Promise` object as an argument, it can be said to be "resolved" but _still not "settled"_.

-If the executor function throws an error, it will cause the promise to be rejected, and its return value will be neglected.
+If the executor function throws an error, it will cause the promise to be rejected with that error, and its return value will be neglected. _However, if the `resolveFunc` or the `rejectFunc` is called before throwing the error, the promise will be resolved or rejected, and the error will be ignored._

 ## References